DanielChrobak/Hyper-V-GPU-Manager/README.md

 ## ❓ FAQ

+**Q: How do I navigate the menu?**
+A: Use UP/DOWN arrow keys to move between options.
+The selected option is highlighted with ">>" in green.
+Press ENTER to confirm your selection.

 **Q: Why did my app crash after driver injection?**
 A: Missing application-specific DLLs.
 Check `Event Viewer > Windows Logs > Application` for DLL errors.
 Manually copy the missing DLL from host `C:\Windows\System32` to VM `C:\Windows\System32`.